FarFetchd/clickitongue/index.md

 Clickitongue is a tool that removes the need to physically click mouse buttons, to help people without full use of their fingers, or severe pain from repetitive-strain-injured wrists.
 Its goal is for an experienced mouse user to feel no more encumbered than they would normally clicking with their fingers.
 Clickitongue learns to recognize specific sounds, and issues clicks (left and right) in response.
 It can tolerate noisy environments - people talking, air conditioners running nearby - without issuing spurious clicks.

-Clickitongue runs on Linux (both X and Wayland), Windows, and OSX.
+Clickitongue is available to everyone free of charge under the GPLv3.
+It runs on Linux (both X and Wayland), Windows, and OSX.

 ## Usage